-Tiffany tops Street 4Q forecasts
+Tiffany shines in 4Q with sales booming in Asia, Europe

 Tiffany shares have decreased 1 percent since the beginning of the year, while the Standard & Poor’s 500 index has climbed almost 3 percent.
 The stock has increased 14 percent in the last 12 months.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on TIF at https://www.zacks.com/ap/TIF